 Who: Olivia Motley

-What: photographer, documentarian, painter, model maker, and set designer
+What: Photographer, documentarian, painter, model maker, set designer, and children’s book author

 Q: Tell me about a recurring dream or a dream that you can’t forget.